 How to Make Birdhouses with our Free Plans

-First, download our free birdhouse plans from our resource library—get the password to the library for free by filling out the form at the bottom of the post.
+First, download our free birdhouse plans (Design #97) from our resource library—get the password to the library for free by filling out the form at the bottom of the post.

-Next, mark your wood according to our plans cut out your pieces!
+Next, mark your wood according to our plans.
+Then, cut out your pieces!
 Remember, measure twice and cut once.

 Sand your cut pieces.
-Feel free to keep it unsanded inside, however—your birds will probably prefer that.
+Feel free to keep it unsanded inside, as your birds will probably prefer that.